Destiny (No Angels album): Background

-In September 2003, amid the release of their third album Pure, the remaining four band members of No Angels announced their separation in favor of a break following three years of intense touring, recording and promotional obligations.
-Shortly after releasing a compilation album, The Best of No Angels (2003), they disbanded and launched solo careers in music, film, theatre, and television with varying success.
-In 2006, after listening to live recordings from their first two concert tours, Lucy Diakovska wondered if her former bandmates were open to a reunion and reached out to them individually.
-While Nadja Benaissa, Sandy Mölling, and Jessica Wahls responded gladly to her idea, fifth member Vanessa Petruo declined to meet with her former colleagues to discuss a permanent reformation due to her commitments as an independent solo artist.
-However, Petruo later made an appearance in the two-part ProSieben documentary We Love No Angels (2007) in which she wished them well on their plans to reunite as a quartet.
+In September 2003, shortly after the release of their third album Pure, their first project without the involvement of original member Jessica Wahls, the remaining members of No Angels, Nadja Benaissa, Lucy Diakovska, Sandy Mölling, and Vanessa Petruo, announced their decision to cease group activities, citing sustained physical and emotional exhaustion following three years of intensive touring, recording, and promotional commitments.
+After the release of the compilation album The Best of No Angels (2003), the group formally disbanded, with its members subsequently pursuing individual careers across music, film, theatre, and television, achieving varying degrees of commercial success.
+Initially framed as a hiatus expected to last at least one year, the pause soon became indefinite.

-Since Mölling was putting the final touches on her second solo album Frame of Mind, which was expected to be released in May 2006, the announcement of their reformation plans as well as the recording of new material were postponed until 2007.
-Meanwhile, the quartet met with their former vocal coach Nik Hafemann and Holger Roost-Macias, producer of the first installment of the Popstars series in which they were formed, at the Radisson Blu hotel in Frankfurt am Main to make plans on their comeback.
-With Roost-Macias's ideas clashing with their visions of a reunion though, they unanimously rejected his offer to collaborate with him again, and in a second meeting without him, Benaissa, Diakovska, Mölling, and Wahls decided on resuming work without him, while acquiring the rights to their band name which were still hold by their former label Cheyenne Records, an affiliated company of Roost-Macias's Tresor TV production company that had produced the Popstars series for the RTL II network.
+In 2006, after revisiting live recordings from the group’s first two concert tours, Diakovska initiated discussions of a possible reunion by contacting her former bandmates individually.
+While Benaissa, Mölling, and Wahls responded positively to the proposal, Petruo declined to participate in further discussions regarding a permanent reunion, citing her commitments as an independent solo artist. though she later appeared in the two-part ProSieben documentary We Love No Angels (2007), where she expressed her support for the group's plans to reunite as a quartet.
+As Mölling was completing work on her second solo album Frame of Mind, both the formal announcement of the reunion and the recording of new material were postponed until 2007.
+In the interim, the four prospective members met with their former A&R, Nik Hafemann, and Holger Roost-Macias, the producer of the inaugural Popstars series in which the group had originally been formed to discuss their comeback strategy.
+However, owing to fundamental differences between Holger Roost-Macias's proposals and the group's vision for a reunion, the members unanimously declined further collaboration with him and, without his involvement, resolved to proceed independently while seeking to secure the rights to the No Angels name, then controlled by Cheyenne Records, an affiliate of his Tresor TV production company responsible for producing Popstars for the RTL II network.